Intellisrc/m2d2/README.md

 		}
 	}
 ```
+NOTE: The two examples above explained how to set your templates as `html` or `objects`, but not as `string`.
+Please read the next topic (Creating lists) to know about the `string` type.

 Templates are not always required as this library will try to build the HTML based in your data, so the following will do exactly the same as the above examples:

 ```js